 2. Male Infertility:

-During sexual intercourse, sperms produced by the male travel through the vagina to the uterus and then to the fallopian tubes and finally one fertilises the female egg.
-For the sperm to fertilise the egg successfully, they have to be within a certain range in numbers, shapes and movements.
+During sexual intercourse, sperms produced by the male travel through the vagina to the uterus and then to the fallopian tubes and finally one fertilizes the female egg.
+For the sperms to successfully fertilize an egg, they have to be within a certain range of numbers, shapes and movements.

 Infertility in males may be caused by low sperm count, increase in the abnormal forms of the sperms, or the absence of sperms in the semen.
 Number, shape, and movement of the sperm can be revealed by a simple semen analysis (analysis of the sperm produced by the male).
 The average of these numbers is determined by the World Health Organisation (WHO).
 The range of male infertility can be from only having a slightly lower numbers of the different parameters of the WHO to not having any sperm at all.

 The cases with zero sperm count are advised to go directly to a specialized clinic where they will perform a testicular biopsy.
 The biopsy will show whether there are sperms produced or not.
 If the biopsy sample is positive and there are sperm found, a number of sperm are used in the intracytoplasmic sperm injection (ICSI) process in which the sperm is injected directly in an egg.
 Excess sperm, may be frozen for later use.

 There are multiple factors that can cause male infertility; some of these factors are clearly seen by examination while others need further investigations.
 Please find below a list of some of the factors that might cause male infertility: